djangodeployment/django-deployment-book/10-recovery2.rst

   .. code-block:: bash

      awk '{ print $2 }' /etc/duply/main/exclude >/tmp/exclude
-     tar czf /tmp/`hostname`-`date --iso-8601`.tar.gz \
+     tar czf - --exclude-from=/tmp/exclude / | \
-         --exclude-from=/tmp/exclude /
+         split --bytes=200M - \
+             /tmp/`hostname`-`date --iso-8601`.tar.gz.

-This will need some explanation, of course, but it will create a file in ``/tmp`` that ends in ``.tar.gz`` and contains the server name and the date.
+This will need some explanation, of course, but it will create one or more files with filenames similar to the following:

+| ``/tmp/myserver-2017-01-22.tar.gz.aa``
+| ``/tmp/myserver-2017-01-22.tar.gz.ab``
+| ``/tmp/myserver-2017-01-22.tar.gz.ac``

 We will talk about downloading it later on.
-Now let's see why.
-We will check the last command first.
+Now let's examine what we did.
+We will check the last command (i.e. the ``tar`` and ``split``) first.

 We've seen the ``tar`` command earlier.
-The "c" in "czf" means we will create an archive; the "z" means the archive will be compressed; and the "f" followed by a file name specifies the name of the archive.
-The backticks in the file name are a neat shell trick: it executes the command within the backticks, takes the command's standard output, and inserts it in the command line.
-So the shell will first execute ``hostname``, and ``date --iso-8601``, it will then create the command line for ``tar`` that contains among other things the output of these commands, and then it will execute ``tar``.
-Compressed archive files end in ``.tar.gz``.
+The "c" in "czf" means we will create an archive; the "z" means the archive will be compressed; the "f" followed by a file name specifies the name of the archive; "f" followed by a hyphen means the archive will be created in the standard output.
 The last argument to the ``tar`` command specifies which directory should be put in the archive; in our case it's a mere slash, which means the root directory.
 The ``--exclude-from=/tmp/exclude`` option means that files and directories specified in the ``/tmp/exclude`` file should not be included in the archive.

+This would create an archive with all the files we need, but it might be too large.
+If your external disk is formatted in FAT32, it might not be able to hold files larger than 2 GB.
+So we take the data thrown at the standard output and we split it in manageable chunks of 200 MB each.
+This is what the ``split`` command does.
+The hyphen in ``split`` means "split the standard input".
+The last argument to ``split`` is the file prefix; the files ``split`` creates are named ``PREFIXaa``, ``PREFIXab``, and so on.

+The backticks in the specified prefix are a neat shell trick: the shell executes the command within the backticks, takes the command's standard output, and inserts it in the command line.
+So the shell will first execute ``hostname``, and ``date --iso-8601``, it will then create the command line for ``split`` that contains among other things the output of these commands, and then it will execute ``split``.
+We have chosen a prefix that ends in ``.tar.gz``, because that is what compressed tar files end in.
+If you concatenate these files into a single file ending in ``.tar.gz``, that will be the compressed tar file.
+We will see how to concatenate them two sections ahead.

-This brings us to the first command, which creates ``/tmp/exclude``.
+Finally, let's explain the first command, which creates ``/tmp/exclude``.
 We want to exclude the same directories as those specified in ``/etc/duply/main/exclude``.
 However, the syntax used by duplicity is different from the syntax used by ``tar``.
 Duplicity needs the pathnames to be preceded by a minus sign and a space, whereas ``tar`` just wants them listed.
 So the first command merely strips the minus sign. ``awk`` is actually a whole programming language, but you don't need to learn it (I don't know it either).
-The ``{ print $2 }`` means "print the second item of each line"; by default, ``awk`` splits using spaces.
-While ``awk`` is the canonical way of doing this in Unix-like systems, you could do it with Python if you prefer, but it's much
+The ``{ print $2 }`` means "print the second item of each line"; by default, ``awk`` splits lines to items using spaces.
+While ``awk`` is the canonical way of doing this in Unix-like systems, you could do it with Python if you prefer, but it's much harder:
-harder:

   .. code-block:: bash